PelagicCreatures/sargasso/README.md

 We are trying to keep this project as forward looking so as to not burden this framework with lots of obsolete junk and polyfills so while it will certainly not work on *every* ancient browser, it should work on any *reasonably* modern one.
 If you run into any problems, have questions, want to help or have any feedback let me know by opening a github issue.

-### Why?

-Progressive Web Apps and modern websites need a HIJAX scheme to load pages that is integrated with and can manage element behavior.
-The big name frameworks out there at the moment are not a very good fit for the work I am doing so I decided to roll my own to investigate the current state of browser capabilities.

 ### Usage Overview (Using CDN iife modules)

 This simple example loads the framework using the CDN and defines a simple Sargasso element controller that says "Hi World!".